Medical Education

 2 months PGY2

-Highlighted by having three otologists Dr. McKinnon, Dr. Young, and Dr. Makishima, our program is particularly strong in otology.
+Highlighted by having three otologists Dr. Young, and Dr. Makishima.
 Residents will gain ample experience in all aspects of clinical and operative otology from basic tympanoplasties to lateral skull base surgery.
 We have two laryngologists – Dr. Jamal and Dr. Bracken who practice the full spectrum from clinical procedures to comprehensive airway surgery.
-Dr. Siddiqui has a robust allergic and rhinologic practice that covers the entirety of function and anterior skull base surgeries..
+Dr. Siddiqui and Dr Hardison have a robust allergic and rhinologic practice that covers the entirety of function and anterior skull base surgeries.

 C Team